-Some examples of common slips, trip or falls that may be compensable if they result in injury are:
+Some examples of common slips trips and falls that may be compensable if they result in injury are:

 Where a risk is obvious, the duty of the person responsible to warn or protect against that risk is greatly reduced.
 Warnings should be given about hidden risks where it is reasonable to do so.
 In assessing whether a person should have done something to reduce or remove a risk, what was reasonable or practical to be done about the risk must be considered and compared with the size of the risk.
 A person is usually not liable for very small or remote risks.

-In order to sue a person or entity for damage arising from a slip, trip or fall, it must be shown that the risk of someone slipping, tripping or falling was foreseeable and that it would have been reasonable for the person responsible for the area where the fall occurred to take action to prevent the risk.
+In order to sue a person or entity for damage arising from a trip, slip and fall, it must be shown that the risk of someone slipping, tripping or falling was foreseeable and that it would have been reasonable for the person responsible for the area where the fall occurred to take action to prevent the risk.

 It is important that you seek independent legal advice at the earliest opportunity after your injury so that we can advise you about these limitation periods, the assessment process for injury claims in your state and to make sure your interests and rights are protected.